Automated Documentation: The Dynamic Model Card

 3. Shadow AI: Stakeholders rely on tribal knowledge rather than the system record.

 The shift: Treat documentation as a Build Artifact, not a post-launch administrative chore.
 If the documentation fails to generate, the deployment fails.
+Under the EU AI Act (Article 13 – Transparency, and Article 11 – Technical Documentation), this is now a legal obligation for high-risk systems: documentation must be kept up to date and accurate throughout the system's lifecycle.

 2. Core Concepts & Mental Models